🚗 Autonomous Driving¶

 -

-This paper proposes TerraSeg, the first self-supervised, domain-agnostic LiDAR ground segmentation model.
-By constructing the large-scale unified OmniLiDAR dataset (12 public benchmarks, 15 sensor types, ~22 million scans) and a novel PseudoLabeler self-supervised pseudo-label generation module, TerraSeg achieves state-of-the-art performance on nuScenes, SemanticKITTI, and Waymo without any human annotation.
+This paper proposes TerraSeg, the first self-supervised domain-agnostic LiDAR ground segmentation model.
+By constructing a unified large-scale OmniLiDAR dataset (12 public benchmarks, 15 sensors, nearly 22 million scans) and an innovative PseudoLabeler self-supervised pseudo-label generation module, it achieves SOTA results on nuScenes, SemanticKITTI, and Waymo without using any manual annotations.

 - TT-Occ: Test-Time 3D Occupancy Prediction